jkuusto/rpg-random-encounters/README.md

 - CSRF vulnerabilities have been patched.
 - An HTML template has been added for a uniform look across pages.
 - Visual appearance has been worked on.
 A monochrome look was chosen.
-- Character limits for user inputs have been enforced where applicable.
+- Character limit for user input has been enforced where applicable.
-- User feedback upon invalid input has be added.
+- User feedback upon invalid input has been implemented.
-- User account deletion feature might be added.
+- User account deletion feature has been added.

 Planned features for future development:
-- User account deletion on the dashboard
-- Verification dialogue when deleting games, encounters, or user
+- Verification dialogue when deleting games and encounters
 - Ability to roll directly on a chosen encounter table
 - More game parameters and accompanying encounter tables to games
 - Customizible game parameters